 The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
 Property under development is measured using both a comparable sales method and a discounted cash flow method, net of costs to complete.
 The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser.
-In 2022, the REIT had 20 investment properties (2021 - 21) independently appraised, representing approximately \$392,000 (2021 - \$440,000) of the REIT's fair value of income producing properties.
-For the year ended December 31, 2022, the nominal fair value adjustments were a result of an increase in value of the properties containing fixed rate escalators and offset by the changes in valuation inputs decreasing the value of the properties containing fixed rate escalators.
-The fair value loss adjustments for the year ended December 31, 2021 - 6.30%).
+In 2023, the REIT had 20 investment properties (2022 - 20) independently appraised, representing approximately \$421,000 (2022 - \$392,000) of the REIT's fair value of income producing properties.
+For the year ended December 31, 2023, the nominal fair value adjustments were a result of an increase in value of the properties containing consumer price index escalators offset by the changes in valuation inputs decreasing the value of the properties containing fixed rate escalators.
+The fair value loss adjustments for the year ended December 31, 2023 resulted in the overall capitalization rate applicable to the REIT's entire portfolio increasing to 6.59% as at December 31, 2023 (December 31, 2022 - 6.42%).
 The following table highlights the significant valuation inputs used in determining the fair value of the REIT's income producing properties: